On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Proof of Theorem

-(1) {\it We may suppose that $L$ is the function field of a smooth and proper curve $B$ over $l_0$.}
+(1) {\it We may assume in the statement of Theorem \ref{ELth} that $L$ is the function field of a smooth and proper curve $B$ over $l_0$.}

-This follows from a standard spreading out argument together with Proposition \ref{redMW} in the Appendix.
-One could probably also carry out this reduction by appealing to Hilbert's irreducibility theorem as in \cite[chap.
+Using Proposition \ref{propQ} and Proposition \ref{CRDprop} (d), we see that when carrying out reduction (1), we may assume that $\Tr_{L|l_0}(C)=0$.
+Reduction (1) now follows from a standard spreading out argument together with Proposition \ref{redMW} in the Appendix.
+Here one could probably appeal instead to Hilbert's irreducibility theorem (as in \cite[chap.
 9, cor.
-6.3]{Lang-Fund} but for lack of an adequate reference in the case of function fields, we prefer to use Proposition \ref{redMW}.
-Note that reduction (1) works for any algebraically closed field $l_0$ of characteristic $p>0$ (not only $l_0=\bar\mF_p$).
+6.3]{Lang-Fund}) but for lack of an adequate reference in the case of function fields, we prefer to use Proposition \ref{redMW}.